 A dancer turned actor whose electric physicality and offbeat charm define unforgettable, often unhinged characters.

-Sam Rockwell didn't just arrive on screen; he bounded, twitched, and tap-danced his way into the cultural consciousness.
-Growing up in San Francisco, the son of two actors, he found an early outlet in dance, a discipline that informs the loose-limbed, unpredictable energy of all his performances.
+Sam Rockwell won the Academy Award for Best Supporting Actor for his performance as a violent, racist police officer in 'Three Billboards Outside Ebbing, Missouri'.
+Born in San Francisco to two actors, he found an early outlet in dance, a discipline that informs the loose-limbed, unpredictable energy of all his performances.
 He spent years as a fixture of the 1990s indie film scene, turning small, weird parts into scene-stealing moments in movies like 'Box of Moonlight' and 'Lawn Dogs'.
 His breakthrough came with a manic, star-making turn as a paranoid game show contestant in 'Confessions of a Dangerous Mind'.
 Rockwell possesses a rare duality, equally convincing as a sinister loner in 'The Green Mile' or a charming buffoon in 'The Way Way Back'.
-He finally won an Academy Award for his transformative, volatile performance as a racist police officer in 'Three Billboards Outside Ebbing, Missouri', cementing his status as a master of complicated, captivating men.
+That Oscar win capped a career built on playing complicated, captivating men.

 1965–1980